Date

 - Simple Upkeep Extends Your Roof’s Life: A new roof requires consistent care to last.
 Simple actions, like keeping gutters clean and scheduling annual professional inspections, prevent small problems from turning into costly repairs and help you get the most out of your shingles.

-Why Trust Consumer Reports for Shingle Ratings?
+Why I Trust Consumer Reports for Roofing Shingle Ratings

 Walking down the roofing aisle at a home improvement store can feel overwhelming.
 With so many brands, styles, and promises, how do you know which shingles will actually protect your home?
 This is where Consumer Reports (CR) comes in.
 Think of them as your incredibly thorough, unbiased friend who does all the hard research for you.
 When you’re making a significant investment in your home, like a new residential roof, you want to feel confident in your decision, and CR’s data can help you get there.